luomus/species-challenge/README.md

     - link to results ❌
 - Participation creation page ✅
 - Participation edit page ✅
-- Challenge result page ❌
+- Challenge result page ✅
     - list of species ❌
-    - list of those with >= 100 species ❌
+    - list of those with >= 100 species / all participants ✅
-    - how many % have passed 100 species ❌
+    - how many % have passed 100 species ✅
 - Admin page ✅
     - button to add a challenge ✅
     - open challenges ✅